MicrosoftDocs/dataexplorer-docs/data-explorer/cluster-encryption-double.md

 When double encryption is enabled, data in the storage account is encrypted twice, using two different algorithms.

-> For code samples based on previous SDK versions, see the [Azure Data Explorer Documentation Archive](/previous-versions/azure/data-explorer/cluster-encryption-double).
+> For code samples based on previous SDK versions, see the [archived article](/previous-versions/azure/data-explorer/cluster-encryption-double).

 > [!IMPORTANT]
 >